PrinssAlex/3dgs-dynamic-masking-47/README.md

 As for the **Ray-Filter** model, it struggles across the board, scoring lowest on almost every metric (PSNR 21.16, SSIM 0.852, L1_Static 0.0104).
 Its attempt to filter out dynamic rays was not successful, leading to noisy reconstructions and poor performance both globally and locally.

 So, while the Loss-Mask model might not top the leaderboard in traditional benchmarks, it’s undeniably the champion when it comes to eliminating dynamic artifacts and delivering a better overall reconstruction and ultimately nove-view synthesis, exactly what the project aimed to achieve.
 This outcome aligns with the project's core hypothesis that training-time masking can substantially improve static scene reconstruction quality in dynamic scenes, even if global perceptual metrics do not always reflect the targeted improvement.

+### Plans Future work
 For future work, we plan to:
 - **Learn masks automatically**, for example using a segmentation network, to apply the approach to real‑world videos.
 - **Extend from static‑scene robustness to full dynamic‑scene modeling**, possibly by combining masked static 3DGS with 4D Gaussians or other dynamic representations.
 - **Incorporate temporal consistency and multi‑view constraints**, such as temporal smoothing of masks and explicit regularization across adjacent frames.